How to Clean Griptape on Your Longboard/Skateboard: A Complete Guide

 1. Fill Your Bowl with Soapy Solution

 Take half a bowl of tap water and add dish detergent to it to make a soapy solution.
 You can add lemon juice for a refreshing cleaning smell.
+You can also use window cleaner to avoid getting your handy soapy.
 Remember to take enough water so that you can clean every inch of your board.

 2. Use Your Soft Wire Brush

 Dip your soft wire brush in the bowl and scrub off all dirt and debris on the surface of the skateboard grip tape with a back and forth motion at an angle.